mlzarathustra/ondes/TO-DO.md

  ```

  ---
-  - make it easier to create default envelopes (e.g. have a shortcut for midi ON, OFF and control) plus exit: true
-  - implement a boolean property "primary" to automatically configure those 4 things.
   - if there is only one envelope, assume it is the primary.
+  - change the keyword "exit" to "primary"?

  ---